pjmagee/vision/README.md

 * implement /insights/frameworks/
 * implement /insights/versions/{vId}

-* implement disabling/ignoring a Repository (could be legacy that we do not care about)
+* implement disabling/ignoring a repository
+* implement when refreshing an entire version control source that any ignored repositories are still persisted and not lost
+* implement ignored repositories have all their assets removed from the system

+* reintroduce API controllers for most of the sources

 * Integration tests should use Docker for API integration with: TeamCity, Jenkins & Bitbucket
 * Rename CICD's to Pipelines (Teamcity pipelines, Azure Pipelines, Jenkins Pipelines, etc etc)